 You can ask the myGov digital assistant general questions about using myGov at any time.

 You can also call the myGov helpdesk on 13 23 07 and select Option 1 (Monday–Friday 7am–10pm, Saturday–Sunday 10am–5pm).

 Complaints or suggestions about myGov can be made using Centrelink Feedback Form.
 If you use this form, you will be asked for your Centrelink Customer Reference Number (see the next section).

 If you don’t have a Centrelink CRN, choose the Third Party Organisation option at Step 2 on the feedback form, enter myGov as the organisation name and complete your details.
 Ensure you make it clear your complaint relates to myGov so it is directed to the myGov team.

 For problems linking the ATO to your myGov account, check the ATO information at this link.

-Many Australians who deal regularly with Centrelink have a Centrelink online account.
-Examples of matters dealt with by Centrelink include family benefits, Age Pensions, the Commonwealth Seniors Health Card, or child support.
-An individual-specific online account allows Australians to submit claims, receive reminders, and report income and activity requirements.
-By registering for myGov, an individual can link to an existing Centrelink online account and undertake these activities on myGov.
+Aussies who deal regularly with Centrelink usually have a Centrelink online account to submit claims, receive reminders and report income and activity requirements.
+By registering for myGov, you can link your existing Centrelink online account and undertake these activities through myGov.

 Regular Centrelink users also have a CRN, which is listed on Centrelink correspondence or your Health Care Card if you have one.
 To obtain a CRN, you need to visit your nearest Centrelink service centre and confirm your identity.

-Using myGov is not an end in itself.
-The myGov service is designed to help the government, help you, navigate the many services that the government provides.
-If you are seeking general information on how to check up on your lost super or the Age Pension rules or eligibility for the Commonwealth Seniors Health Card, see the following SuperGuide articles:
+For general information on lost super, the Age Pension rules or eligibility for the Commonwealth Seniors Health Card, see the following SuperGuide articles: